iterative/gto/README.md

 ╘═══════════════╧══════════╧════════╧═════════╧════════════╛
 ```

-Here we'll see both artifacts that have Git tags only and those annotated in
+Here we'll see both artifacts that have Git tags only and those that are
+annotated only in `artifacts.yaml` (the latter will be mark with asteriks, e.g.
-`artifacts.yaml`.
-Use `--all-branches` or `--all-commits` to read
+`*annotated`.
+Use `--all-branches` or `--all-commits` to read `artifacts.yaml`
-`artifacts.yaml` from more commits than just `HEAD`.
+from more commits than just `HEAD`.

 Add an artifact name to print all of its versions instead: